Wisconsin Campaign Finance Glossary

 Also see soft money.

-Signed into law on May 25, 2011 by Republican Governor Scott Walker, this legislation requires Wisconsin voters to present a driver’s license, a state ID, a passport, a military ID, naturalization papers or a tribal identification card when casting a vote at the polls.
+Signed into law as 2011 Act 23 on May 25, 2011 by Republican Governor Scott Walker, this legislation requires Wisconsin voters to present a driver’s license, a state ID, a passport, a military ID, naturalization papers or a tribal identification card when casting a vote at the polls.
 College students can vote using a university ID only if it has the student’s signature and an expiration date within two years of the card’s issuance.
 This presentation of a Statutory ID to receive a ballot, the major provision of the bill, will not be required until the February 2012 spring presidential primary election.

 Governor Walker cited voter fraud concerns as the motivation behind this bill, yet election fraud is actually quite rare.
 Critics assert it will in practice restrict the ability of vulnerable populations such as seniors, students, and low-income citizens, in particular minorities, to vote.
 These groups often do not drive, making them less likely to carry a valid driver’s license.